nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ```

 This will create a new file in `modules/local/fastqe.nf` that already contains the container and conda definitions, the general structure of the process, and a number of TODO statements to guide you through the adaptation.

+!!! warning

+    If the module already exists locally, the command will fail to prevent you from accidentally overwriting existing work:

+    ```console
+    INFO     Repository type: pipeline
+    INFO     Press enter to use default values (shown in brackets) or type your own responses. ctrl+click underlined text to open links.
+    CRITICAL Module file exists already: 'modules/local/fastqe.nf'.
+Use '--force' to overwrite
+    ```

 You will notice, that it still calls `samtools` and the input are `bam`.